Business Analyst JD, Salary, Training, Certs | Free BA eBook

 Business analyst salary is determined by various factors such as location, qualification, experience level, and job specialization.
 For example, BAs' average salary in the Asian region is not as high as the average salary in North America.
 Analysts in the UK who specialize in data processing may receive better compensation.
 Compensation also depends on the company you are working for.
 Many prominent analytics companies specializing in Risk and Market Analytics profiles usually tend to pay higher entry-level salaries.
 Even though many consulting and services firms might pay you a lower basic compensation, they make it up by offering a lucrative bonus at the end of the year.

-IIBA conducted its annual salary survey for the year 2022 with 5491 participants from across 129 countries.
-The main factors that were considered when conducting the study were age, education, employment experience, salary, career development, certification, business analysis maturity level, agile approaches, digital transformation, and cybersecurity.
-It reported that there had been an active growth in agile, product ownership, data analytics, digital, cybersecurity, and other areas of work that come under the practice of business analysis.
-The survey reports a global average salary of $72,228 for women and $66,305 for men, with the global pay for women being 9% more than men's salary.
+IIBA conducted its annual salary survey for the year 2023 with 4400 participants from across 165 countries.
+The main factors that were considered when conducting the study were age, education, employment, experience, salary, career development, certification, business analysis maturity level, agile approaches, digital transformation, and cybersecurity.
+It reported that there had been an active growth in data analytics, product ownership, agile, digital, cybersecurity, and other areas of work that come under the practice of business analysis.
+The survey reports a global average salary of $85,452 for women and $84,998 for men.

-The majority of respondents were under the age bracket of 25-35 years, with 40% being female, 59% being male, and 1% non-binary.
-40% of respondents held a bachelor's degree, 35% had a master's degree, and the rest held associate degrees, with only 2% having a Ph.D.
+The majority of respondents were under the age bracket of 36-45 years.
+46% of survey participants identify as female, while the remaining 54% identify as male.
+44% of respondents held a bachelor's degree, 39% had a master's degree, 7% held associate degrees, with only 2% having a Ph.D.

-Worldwide average salary ranges for business analysts based on experience:
+The worldwide average salary ranges for business analysts based on experience, according to the 2023 Global State of Business Analysis Report:

 Business Analyst Certifications